Dr Simon Hewitt

 Profile

-I am a Christian theologian who works on the intersection between theology and analytic philosophy.
-I stand within the broad tradition known as grammatical thomism.
+I am a Christian theologian with an additional interest in philosophy of religion.
+I work within the tradition known as grammatical thomism.

 Responsibilities